 This lethal concoction is usually made from remnants of barley or potatoes with sugar, and yeast.

 Legal poitín is much smoother and more palatable to drink at approx 40 – 45 percent alcohol content and Irish poitín producers are aiming to increase sales from 5,000 cases in 2018 to 80,000 over the next decade

 Poitín was also produced amongst the growing Irish diaspora in the 19th century, particularly in Irish-populated areas of New York City.

 What are Ireland's favorite alcoholic drinks?

-A recent report by Drinks Industry Group of Ireland (DIGI) and Dublin City University (DCU) sheds light on the most popular alcoholic drinks for Irish consumers:
+A 2019 report by Drinks Industry Group of Ireland (DIGI) and Dublin City University (DCU) sheds light on the most popular alcoholic drinks for Irish consumers:

 - Beer is the most popular drink, making up 45 percent of all consumption in 2018, a 2.7 percent increase on 2017.

 - Wine is the second most popular at 27 percent, but its popularity declined by 2 percent in 2018 on 2017.

 - Spirits rank third with 20.5 percent of all consumption, but with the highest year-on-year increase (+5.6 percent in 2018 compared to 2017).